Skip to main content

 For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, Testosterone Replacement Therapy (TRT) can be a significant intervention.
 Symptoms such as reduced mental sharpness, fatigue, decreased libido, and changes in body composition often correlate with lower testosterone.
 The protocol aims to restore physiological testosterone levels, which can positively influence cognitive speed, verbal memory, and overall mood.

 A standard protocol frequently involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a stable release of testosterone, avoiding large fluctuations.
-To maintain the body’s natural and preserve fertility, a gonadotropin-releasing hormone (GnRH) agonist like Gonadorelin is often included.
+To maintain the body’s natural testosterone production and preserve fertility, a gonadotropin-releasing hormone (GnRH) agonist like Gonadorelin is often included.
 This is administered via subcutaneous injections, usually twice weekly, to stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Estrogen conversion from testosterone can lead to undesirable side effects, including cognitive fog and fluid retention.
 To mitigate this, an aromatase inhibitor such as Anastrozole is often prescribed, typically as an oral tablet twice weekly.
 This medication helps to block the conversion of testosterone into estrogen, maintaining a healthy balance.
 In some cases, medications like Enclomiphene may be incorporated to directly support LH and FSH levels, further promoting endogenous testosterone production.